ying-teaching/python-book/docs/ch12_django/notes/django_crash_course.md

 ### Form Template

-A form template uses a form class to create/update object.
+A form template uses a form class to create/update an instance of the specified model class.

 To make it simple, use `<model_name>_form.html` as the form template name.